 7. Keeping Your Christmas Tree Safe

 The tree is the staple of your holiday décor, but it presents hidden risks to your pet.
-If you have a live tree, make sure treated water is out of reach of thirsty pets, as it can cause uncomfortable gastrointestinal side effects such as nausea or vomiting.
+If you have a live tree, ensure treated water is out of reach for thirsty pets, as it can cause uncomfortable gastrointestinal side effects such as nausea or vomiting.
 Watch that your dog or cat is not ingesting pine needles that can puncture and cause stomach discomfort.

 Keep your tree stable and sturdy, making sure it is also away from any nearby furniture that could be used as a ladder.

-Automated spray repellants or other training aids are products that may help you safely keep your dog and cat away from the tree or other holiday decorations.
+Automated spray repellants or other training aids may help you safely keep your dog and cat away from the tree or other holiday decorations.

 Another useful tool for keeping pets away from your beautifully decorated tree is called Sticky Paws.
 Place Sticky Paws strips near the base of the tree or other decorations to keep your cat from trying to climb or scratch at them.

 Want more Christmas pet tips for protecting your stunning Christmas trees?
 Check out How to Keep Your Dog Away From Your Christmas Tree.

 8. Holiday Foods You Shouldn't Share

-Food is a big theme around the holidays, but that can spell trouble for your pet if you aren't keeping a close watch.
-A lot of human foods are toxic to pets, like chocolate, alcohol, nuts, and sugary desserts and are most common during the Christmas season.
+Food is a big holiday theme, but that can spell trouble for your pet if you aren't watching closely.
+Many human foods are toxic to pets, like chocolate, alcohol, nuts, and sugary desserts and are most common during the Christmas season.
 Table scraps such as gravy or fried foods can cause severe digestive issues, which can lead to potentially more life-threatening illnesses.

 We tend to cave to our pet's sad eyes and offer them small pieces of our delicious holiday favourites, so be mindful of which treats you choose to share.
 Try keeping some pet-safe goodies available so that you or your guests can safely treat your pet while you treat yourselves.

-Cooked bones, while not human food, can be a hazard to pets over the holidays too.
-Cooked bones, in comparison to raw bones, are brittle and can splinter, potentially causing intestinal blockages or perforations if ingested.
+Cooked bones, while not human food, can be a hazard to pets over the holidays, too.
+Cooked bones, compared to raw bones, are brittle and can splinter, potentially causing intestinal blockages or perforations if ingested.